pivotal/docs-tap/api-auto-registration/usage.hbs.md

 For information about APIDescriptors, see [APIDescriptor explained](./key-concepts.hbs.md#api-descriptor).

-### <a id='using-gitops-manually'></a>Using other GitOps processes or Manually
+### <a id='using-gitops-manually'></a>Using other GitOps processes or manually

 Using your GitOps process, or manually, you must stamp out an APIDescriptor CR and apply it in the cluster you choose.
-Be sure specify all the required fields for an APIDescriptor CR to reconcile.
+Specify all the required fields for an APIDescriptor CR to reconcile.

 For information about APIDescriptors, see [APIDescriptor explained](./key-concepts.hbs.md#api-descriptor).

 ## <a id='additional-config'></a>Additional configuration

+This section tells you how to perform additional configuration.

 ### <a id='cors'></a>Setting up CORS for OpenAPI specifications